JoNy202/pihole-sync/README.md

 For master-pihole server:

 1. Copy files from the folder named 'server' to the master-pihole server.
-2. Write the secret key in the file '/var/www/sync.server.php'.
+2. Write the {secret key} in the file '/var/www/sync.server.php'.
 3. Create a link for the file '/etc/lighttpd/20-pihole-sync.conf' with command:

 ```shell